 This reserve is used to record the value of share based payments provided to employees, including key management personnel, as part of their compensation.
+Refer note 27 for further details of these plans.

 25.4 Vested Employee Equity

 Vested employee equity is used to record the difference between the value of the share based payments provided to employees as recorded in the Equity Based Payment Reserve and the actual purchase price of the shares.